How To Nourish Your Body During Ramadan To Optimize Worship

 The Oral Hygiene kit for ramadan

 Pack it up.
 Take it with you wherever you go.
-Morning, mid-day, and nightly.
+Morning, mid-day, and nightly so that no one offers you gum that you can’t even take since you’re fasting.

-Bad breath is a result of either candida overgrowth, prolonged fasting, or not using a tongue scraper allowing the white coating of bacteria to accumulate on your tongue.
+Bad breath is a result of either candida overgrowth (an imbalance in the gut and oral microbiome), prolonged fasting (saliva production decreases leading to dry mouth), or not using a tongue scraper allowing the white coating of odor causing bacteria to accumulate on your tongue.

 What meals should i prepare for suhoor?